1. Are there any dog breeds that I am not allowed to own?

 The maximum penalty for a breach of Section 45B (prescribed breeds) of the Dog and Cat Management Act 1995 is $2500 per offence.

 2. Do I have to have my dog desexed?

-You do not have to have your dog desexed however, it is a very good idea.
+If you dog or cat was born before 1 July, 2018, you do not have to have your dog desexed however, it is a very good idea.
 Desexing is a permanent surgical process which can help to reduce the risk of reproductive cancers and unwanted behaviours including urine marking and inappropriate mounting behaviours.